-European airlines told to always have two in cockpit
+European airlines told to have two in cockpit at all times

 The European Aviation Safety Agency (EASA) recommended Friday that at least two people be present in the cockpit of planes at all times, following the apparently deliberate crashing of the Germanwings flight this week